 ‘Criticise Lin Biao, Criticise Confucius’

-A CCP mass campaign, launched Mao Zedong and Jiang Qing in 1973.
-The aims and development of this campaign are unclear, however it involved revision of Chinese history and criticism of moderates like Zhou Enlai and Deng Xiaoping.
+‘Criticise Lin Biao’ was a CCP mass campaign, launched Mao Zedong and Jiang Qing in 1973.
+The aims and development of this campaign are unclear, however, it involved revision of Chinese history and criticism of moderates like Zhou Enlai and Deng Xiaoping.